 The Grand Review of the Armies was a military procession and celebration in Washington, D.C. held on 5/23 and 5/24/1865.
 Nearly 145,000 soldiers of the three Union armies, Gen. Meade’s Army of the Potomac, Gen. Sherman’s Army of the Tennessee and Army of Georgia, marched through the streets of Washington through cheering throngs to receive accolades from the grateful and oftentimes weeping crowds, officials, and prominent citizens including President Andrew Johnson.

-After the Civil War had ended, hundreds of Union veterans organizations were formed, the most important of which was the Grand Army of the Republic (G.A.R.) was organized by a group of Union veterans who held annual encampments from 1866 to 1949 to celebrate their days of glory.
+After the Civil War had ended, hundreds of Union veterans organizations were formed, the most important of which was the Grand Army of the Republic (G.A.R.), founded in 1866 and organized by a group of Union veterans who held annual encampments from 1866 to 1949 to celebrate their days of glory.
 Over a million veterans belonged to the organization, with local posts in almost every state with one or more states holding annual and biannual encampments.
 The national organization held annual encampments each year until 1949 in Indianapolis.

-Traditional G.A.R. encampment canes featured either a knob handled cane of white metal with the bust portrait of Gen. Grant (specifically manufactured for the 26th Annual Encampment G.A.R.
+Some souvenir G.A.R. encampment canes featured a knob handled cane of white metal with the bust portrait of Gen. Grant (specifically manufactured for the 26th Annual Encampment G.A.R.
 September 20th 1892 Washington D.C.), seen below, or a white metal pistol grip/modified “L” cane handle with front spread winged eagle with crossed cannon and clutching U.S. flag in talons, and traditional round G.A.R. medal on each side of grip with crossed rifles (last quarter of the 19th century).

-The cane pictured above and in the two photos below was owned by Jesse F. Poplin who was from Sandwich, IL and fought in the Civil War.
+The cane pictured above and in the two photos below belonged to Jesse F. Poplin from Sandwich, IL, who fought in the Civil War.
 He followed General Sherman to the sea, and took part in the Grand Review in Washington, D.C.
 He belonged to the Army of the Cumberland.
 Per a family member, he may have received this cane in August of 1881, Reunion #6 in Mansfield, OH.
 Poplin attended yearly G.A.R. meetings in St. Louis in the 1870’s and 1880’s.